g0nz4rth/uber-fare-price-prediction/docs/index.rst

-.. fuel-consump-regression-with-api documentation master file, created by sphinx-quickstart.
+.. uber-fare-price-regression documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-fuel-consump-regression-with-api documentation!
+uber-fare-price-regression documentation!
 ==============================================

 Contents: